Current Prices: $169,000 to $725,000

-Many of the homes offered here are in a traditional, no-nonsense style, but what they may lack in elaborate architecture they more than make up for with structural integrity and reliability.
-Townhouses and condos are common, and the small brick homes here can accommodate anyone.
-Homeowners near the western border of the neighborhood have convenient access to Mayfair Park as well as a Blue Line station, I-90, and I-94, though traffic can be noisy.
-Residents of the eastern end are closer to businesses, restaurants, and bus stops on Lawrence and Pulaski.
+Many of the homes offered here are in a traditional, no-nonsense style.
+Townhouses and condos are common, and the small brick homes here can accommodate all kinds of residents.
+Homeowners near the western border of the neighborhood have convenient access to Mayfair Park as well as a Blue Line station, I-90, and I-94, though traffic can be heavy.
+Residents of the eastern end are closer to businesses, restaurants, and bus stops on Lawrence Avenue and Pulaski Road.

-Mayfair offers a wide variety of ethnic cuisine for locals and visitors to enjoy.
+Mayfair offers a wide variety of cuisines for locals and visitors to enjoy.
 Many of the best restaurants can be found on the north end of the neighborhood along Lawrence Avenue.
-Whether you're seeking the rich spice blend in Peruvian cuisine, the tangy kick of a Korean dish, or the comfort of Middle Eastern fare, Mayfair is sure to have an eatery to meet your latest craving.
+Whether you're seeking the rich spice blend in Peruvian cuisine, the tangy kick of a Korean dish, or the comfort of Middle Eastern fare, Mayfair is sure to have an eatery to meet your craving.

 The bars and pubs in the area welcome a tight-knit and familiar customer base that reflects the community’s friendly energy.
 Most patrons dropping in for a drink are locals, always up for a cocktail and some relaxed conversation.
 Music fans can always find a karaoke night while film enthusiasts can visit Mayfield Park for Chicago's "Movies in the Park" series.